 Reference

-Everything the Whisper MCP server exposes: 6 tools, 6 resources, 8 prompts, the schema-introspection pattern AI agents should use, and example questions you can ask in plain language.
+Everything the Whisper MCP server exposes: 6 tools, 7 resources, 11 prompts, the typed error model, the auto-rewrite/fix contract, the evidence-and-provenance model, and example questions you can ask in plain language.

 Reference Documentation

-The graph behind the connector holds 7.39 billion nodes, 39 billion edges, and 5.6 million threat-intel edges across 20 entity types.
+The graph behind the connector holds 7.39 billion nodes, 39 billion edges, and 5.6 million threat-intel edges across 34 node labels and 39 materialized edge types.

 What's exposed